Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Related Work

 \section{Related Work}

-\textbf{TasNet-family}.
-TasNet~\autocite{luoTaSNetTimeDomainAudio2018a} replaced masking in a fixed spectral representation with learnable convolutional encoder and decoder layers.
-The bulk of parameters and compute of TasNets are in a \gls{rnn} masker network, which produces masks that are applied to the encoded mixture before decoding to produce single-source estimates.
-TasNet inspired follow-up work such as computationally efficient variants like the Conv-TasNet~\autocite{luoConvTasNetSurpassingIdeal2019} and SudoRMRF~\autocite{tzinisSudoRmRf2020}, as well as the DP-RNN~\autocite{luoDualpathRNNEfficient2020} which introduced dual-path processing, decoupling time-mixing operations into chunks.
-The dual-path structure was also used with transformer-based networks in SepFormer~\autocite{subakanAttentionAllYou2021}, TF-GridNet~\autocite{wangTFGridNetMakingTimeFrequency2023} and MossFormer~\autocite{zhaoMossFormerPushingPerformance2023,zhaoMossFormer2CombiningTransformer2023}.
+\paragraph{\Ac{tasnet}-family} \Ac{tasnet}~\autocite{LuoTasnet2018} replaced masking in a fixed spectral representation with learnable convolutional encoder and decoder layers.
+The bulk of parameters and compute of \acp{tasnet} are in a \ac{rnn} masker network, which produces masks that are applied to the encoded mixture before decoding to produce single-source estimates. \ac{tasnet} inspired follow-up work such as computationally efficient variants like the Conv-\ac{tasnet}~\autocite{LuoConvTasnet2019} and SudoRMRF~\autocite{TzinisSudoRmRf2020}, as well as the DP-RNN~\autocite{LuoDualPathRnn2020} which introduced dual-path processing, decoupling time-mixing operations into chunks.
+The dual-path structure was also used with transformer-based networks in SepFormer~\autocite{SubakanAttentionIsAll2021}, TF-GridNet~\autocite{WangTfGridnet2023} and MossFormer~\autocite{ZhaoMossformer2023,ZhaoCombiningTransformerAnd2023}.

-\textbf{SepReformer} \citeauthor{shinSeparateReconstructAsymmetric2024}~\autocite{shinSeparateReconstructAsymmetric2024} introduces \textit{early splitting}; instead of projecting a shared encoded representation into separate estimated sources late in the network as in TasNet, the projection into separate sources occurs early in the network.
+\paragraph{SepReformer} SepReformer~\autocite{ShinSeparateAndReconstruct2024} introduces \textit{early splitting}; instead of projecting a shared encoded representation into separate estimated sources late in the network as in \ac{tasnet}, the projection into separate sources occurs early in the network.
 Further processing happens independently for each source with only a cross-speaker attention layer enabling information exchange between processing for the sources.
-SepReformer is constructed as a U-net~\autocite{ronneberger2015unet} with a transformer-like stack \autocite{vaswaniAttentionAllYou2023} composed of a convolutional block, a time-mixing attention block, and a cross-speaker attention block, and uses LayerScale~\autocite{touvronGoingDeeperImage2021} to train comparatively deep and slim networks.
-The network maximizes \gls{sisnr} using \gls{upit} with extra loss terms maximizing the \gls{sisnr} of downsampled frequency-domain representations of the estimated sources to encourage early separation of sources.
+SepReformer is constructed as a U-net~\autocite{RonnebergerUNet2015} with a transformer-like stack \autocite{VaswaniAttentionIsAll2023} composed of a convolutional block, a time-mixing attention block, and a cross-speaker attention block, and uses LayerScale~\autocite{TouvronGoingDeeperWith2021} to train comparatively deep and slim networks.
+The network maximizes \ac{sisnr} using \ac{upit} with extra loss terms maximizing the \ac{sisnr} of downsampled frequency-domain representations of the estimated sources to encourage early separation of sources.